Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 High-End PTZ Head to Head

-Dahua vs Reolink Overview
+Dahua vs Reolink Security Cameras Compared (2024) Overview

-Dahua is a partially state-owned and publicly traded company based in China.
-It was created in 2001 and specializes in video surveillance products.
 They are also sought out by other brands who wish to rebrand Dahua products as their own.
 A few such brands include Amcrest, Montavue, and Lorex.

 Reolink is also a Chinese-based company that was founded in 2009.
 Their parent company is a separate Chinese OEM named Shenzhen Baichuan Security Technology.